See below for information about JUC's campus policies and services.

 If your electronic item is not rated for 220 Volts, 50 Hertz and you do not use a converter or transformer, you may permanently damage or destroy what you have plugged in.

 Our campus is not air conditioned.
 However, on hot days (early fall, late spring), rooms can be cooled sufficiently by opening the windows at night and in the morning, and closing them in the afternoon.
 Jerusalem enjoys wonderful afternoon breezes off of the Mediterranean, and our thick, stone walls do the rest to keep our buildings at a comfortable temperature in the summer.
 We have enough fans to help cool those stubbornly hot or stuffy places.

-While we have central heating on campus, most rooms will not receive heat to a level which most North American students are accustomed.
+While we have central heating on campus, most rooms will not receive heat to a level which students may be accustomed to.
 During cold weather, rooms are heated from 5am-10am and again from 5pm-10pm.
 In the winter, hot water for showers is available during room heating hours only.
 Please time your showers accordingly, and keep your showers to a reasonable length so that all students may have hot water.

 For reasons of building structure, as well as safety and security, it is extremely important that students do not go on or in the following areas: (1) the domes on the roof of the main building, (2) the roof of the classroom building, (3) the roof of the dormitory building, or (4) in the back of the kitchen.

-All students must write their name on the sign-out sheet at the campus gate when leaving campus.
+All on-campus students must write their name on the sign-out sheet at the campus gate when leaving campus, except for field studies.
 We ask that you note your departure time and your (approximate) destination.
-We do not do this to keep you on a short rope, but to know where to be able to find you should there be an incident in town.
+We do not do this to keep you on a short rope, but to know where to find you in an emergency.